esp-rs/esp-flash-loader/README.md

       - Next `!Nvm` corresponds to instruction bus for external memory, see External Memory Address Mapping of TRM
       - Next `!Nvm` corresponds to data bus for external memory, see External Memory Address Mapping of TRM
    3. Add `load_address` under `flash_algorithms` and assing the IRAM `ORIGIN` value (step 3).
-9. Merge the new flash algorithm into the the main `esp32c3.yaml`
-10. Upstream the new updates to probe-rs.
+9. Upstream the new updates to probe-rs.